- “Pain” is one of the most common symptoms among cancer patients. Introduction for different types of pain relief medications.

 - Nausea and vomiting: They usually happen when taking opioids initially, and would not last longer.
 Preemptive anti-emetics can be administered.

-- Drowsy and Bradypnea (slow breathing): Opioids should be withheld temporarily and keep observation.
-If symptoms persist, the dosage of analgesicss will be decreased.
+- Drowsy: Opioids should be withheld temporarily and keep observating conscious and side effects.
+If symptoms persist, the dosage of analgesicss should be decreased.

 - Psychological dependence: It is rarely occur if used correctly as directed by order.